Contextually Private Mechanisms: Contextual Privacy and Pivotality

 \end{proof}

-Also in two-sided matching, contextual privacy is incompatible with stability (also known as no justified envy) under sequential elicitation.
-In two-sided matching, every agent is matched to at most one object, and at most $\kappa(c)$ agents are matched to school $c$, for every $c \in \mathcal C$, for some \emph{capacities} $\kappa(c)$.
+A similar application of \Cref{cor:corners} rules out full contextual privacy of stable rules in two-sided matching contexts.
+We define a two-sided matching problem as follows.
+Every agent (also called \enquote{student}) is matched to at most one object (also called \enquote{school}), and at most $\kappa(c)$ agents are matched to an object $c$, for every $c \in C$, for some \emph{capacities} $\kappa(c)$.
 That is, the set of outcomes is

-We say there is \emph{no oversupply} if the aggregate capacity equals the number of agents, $\sum_{c \in \mathcal C} \kappa(c) = n$.
+We say there is \emph{no oversupply} if the aggregate capacity equals the number of agents, $\sum_{c \in C} \kappa(c) = n$.

-We assume that objects have preferences over agents, which are given by \emph{priority scores}.
-We assume the scores for different objects are private information of the agents.
-This matches the \emph{college assignment problem} with standardized test scores \citep{balinski1999tale, sonmez2010course}.
-We assume that each agent (student) has a vector of \emph{scores} $s_c$, representing their score at each object (school) $c \in \mathcal C$.
+We assume that objects' preferences over agents are determined by agents' \emph{priority scores}.
+We assume the scores for different objects are private information, and so an agents ``type" consists both of her score vectors at different objects and her preference ordering over the objects.
+This matches the \emph{college assignment problem} with standardized test scores \citep{balinski1999tale}.
+We assume that each agent has a vector of \emph{scores} $(\score_c)_{c \in C}$, representing their score at each object $c \in C$.
 Objects prefer agents with higher scores.
-Agent $i$ has private information $\theta_i = (\prec_i, s_i)$, where $\prec_i$ is $i$'s preference ranking over schools, and $s_i \colon \mathcal C \to \R$ maps objects to scores.
+Agent $i$ has private information $\theta_i = (\preceq_i, \score_i)$, where $\preceq_i$ is $i$'s preference ranking over schools, and $\score_i \colon C \to \R$ maps objects to scores.